MetalHexx/TeensyROM-UI/README.md

 - Enjoy the ride!
 Check out [Tips and Tricks](#tips-and-tricks) for additional info.

 ## Tips and Tricks
-- One day we'll have better docs here.
+- One day we'll have better docs.
 Maybe never, we'll see how well the UI explains itself. ;)
 - For now, the [demo](https://www.youtube.com/watch?v=cdS4zbQS-TY) goes over the feature set pretty well.
 - Be sure to check out the `Settings` view for some options to better suit your needs.
 - Hover over any UI control (buttons, etc) to get some help text.